cogu/adt/README.md

 |-----------------------|------------------------------|-------------------------------------------------|
 | ADT_TEST_ADT_HASH_FULL| -DADT_TEST_ADT_HASH_FULL=ON  | Enables additional (slow) tests for adt_hash_t    |

+Note that above flag has no effect when building with Visual Studio (due to lack of support for the *getline* function).
+A custom implementation for Visual Studio might be implemented at a later time.

 #### ADT Ringbuffer

 By default, adt_ringbuf.c will not compile anything unless you explicitly enable it using CMake options.